Channel logo

 TV-PG

 Turn from informal fallacies, which are flaws in the premises of an argument, to questions of validity, or the logical integrity of an argument.
-In this lecture, focus on four fallacies to avoid in inductive reasoning: selective evidence, insufficient sample size, unrepresentative data, and the gambler’s fallacy.
+Here, focus on four fallacies to avoid in inductive reasoning: selective evidence, insufficient sample size, unrepresentative data, and the gambler's fallacy.

 8. S1 E8 - Induction in Polls and Science